walshbr/introduction-to-text-analysis/close_reading/prism_part_one.md

 The game asks you to make graphic representations of these decisions, to identify the word that makes you feel a certain way.
 By lifting the transparency off the text, you are left with a series of colors that correspond to your reading of the document.
 You have traced the broad outlines of your interpretation onto the page.

-*Prism* is a digital version of the same game.
+*Prism* is a digital version of the same game, which raises a lot of questions relevant to the course of study in this book:

+> What takes place when we read?

+> How does a computer understand texts differently than a human?

+> How can technology help or

 Given a choice between a few predetermined categories, *Prism* asks you to highlight a given text.

 The tool then combines your markings with those made by everyone else who has ever read the same *Prism* text to help you visualize how people are marking things.